Dr John A. Rees

 Phone: 02 8204 4104

-Dr. Rees is an internationally recognised scholar of religion in international relations, with a focus on international development and foreign policy.
+Dr. Rees is an internationally recognised scholar of religion in international relations, with a focus on international development, foreign policy and IR discourse.

 - International relations theory and practice